Standard Service Level Agreement

 Lavi will use commercially reasonable efforts to provide Client with all necessary resources to support the Lavi Services.
 All Support services are as defined bellow:

 a.
 Lavi’s HelpDesk Live Staff Support from 6:00am to 6:00pm (Pacific Time), from Monday to Friday.
-The request must be sent to Email: Qtracemail@example.com (for time between 6:00am to 6:00pm) or phone call to the Toll Free Number between 6:00am to 5:00pm.
+The request must be sent to Email: Qtracfirstname.lastname@example.org (for time between 6:00am to 6:00pm), phone call to the Toll Free Number, or use the HELP chat button within the application between 6:00am to 5:00pm.

 b.
-24/7 On-Line Self- Assisted Support Address: http://qtracvr.zendesk.com , also known as Help Center will include web based guide for most FAQ as well as troubleshooting instructions.
-This On-line support web address will also provide option for the Clients to submit Support Tickets or Change Requests.
+24/7 On-Line Self- Assisted Support Address: http://support.qtrac.com , also known as Help Center will include web-based guide for most FAQ as well as troubleshooting instructions.
+This On-line support web address also provides option for the Clients to submit Support Tickets or Change Requests.

 c.
 24/7 System Monitoring by Lavi IT Department – the application availability or uptime will be measured and monitored to guarantee 24/7 network access and signal strength and health.